 If you have extra money in the bank—and you do accounting on a Cash basis—you can likely cut your tax bill by pre-paying next year’s expenses.

-Let’s look at some examples.
-Disclaimer: Ask your accountant to confirm this applies to you.
+Let’s look at some U.S.-oriented examples.
+Disclaimer: Ask your accountant to confirm that this applies to your situation.

 Here are some examples of things you can pre-pay this year to potentially cut your next tax bill:

 - Consulting fees

 - Office supplies (stock up!)

 You can also potentially take a deduction this year for new computers, phones, etc.—but double-check with your accountant first, since you may need to deduct capital equipment over time.

 This is based on U.S. tax law—things will vary if you’re outside the United States.
 Here are some additional caveats:

 - If you do accounting on an Accrual basis, this tip likely won’t apply.
 More on that here.

 - Don’t dip into your cash reserves to pre-pay expenses.
 You need the cash more than the deduction.